SaxonsProfile/best-service-dogs/README.md

 Added buttons on index.html
 Made buttons pretty on main page
 All in all, good day coding so far.
 Minimal to no errors.

+April 20th 2025

+Experimenting with the box model a little bit and adding borders Added aquamarine underline borders on index.html and best breeds page.